JemnerVera/LuzySombra-App/docs/FLUJO_COMPLETO_ALERTAS_MENSAJES.md

     m.estado AS estadoMensaje,
     m.fechaEnvio,
     m.resendMessageID
-FROM image.Alerta a
+FROM evalImagen.Alerta a
-LEFT JOIN image.Mensaje m ON a.mensajeID = m.mensajeID
+LEFT JOIN evalImagen.Mensaje m ON a.mensajeID = m.mensajeID
 WHERE a.alertaID = 2;  -- ID de tu alerta
 ```